PentahoCommunityMeetup2015/info/README.md

 Please register for the main event [here](https://www.eventbrite.com/e/pentaho-community-meeting-tickets-16994065708) for a free ticket.

 For the Hackathon on Friday evening please register [here](http://www.meetup.com/Pentaho-London-User-Group/events/222548597/).

+## Costs

+- As with previous PCM meetups there will be a nominal charge to cover lunch on Saturday.

 ## Agenda